 Umarex Ruger Targis Hunter Max

 This .22 caliber break-barrel air rifle shoots up to 800 FPS.
-It comes with a sturdy Picatinny rail that secures a 3-9x32 scope that is included.
+It has a sturdy Picatinny rail that secures a 3-9x32 scope, which is included.
 It is a very quiet model and comes stock with the SilencAir noise dampener.
-The reliable Turbo Nitrogen Technology (TNT) delivers consistent groups from the bench and above accuracy in the field.
+The reliable Turbo Nitrogen Technology (TNT) delivers consistent groups from the bench and above-average accuracy in the field.

 Gamo Whisper Fusion Mach 1